Configuration Validation with Large Language Models: Evaluation and Findings

-In situations where configuration data of target systems is unavailable, we evaluate the possibility of using configuration files from other systems as shots for \llms can improve the configuration validation effectiveness on the target system.
-Table~\ref{tab:cross-project shot} shows our evaluation results of using shots from other systems for \llms to do configuration validation on \hcommon.
-By comparing the HC. columns with other columns in Table~\ref{tab:cross-project shot}, we can see that using shots from other systems is not as effective as using shots from the target system.
-However, by comparing the average \fonescore in Table~\ref{tab:cross-project shot} with the HC. columns in Table~\ref{tab:weekness}, we find that using shots from other systems is generally more effective than not using any shots.
-Our observations highlight that \ourframework with the underlying \llms can transfer configuration-related knowledge across different systems for effective configuration validation compared to traditional validation approaches (\S\ref{sec:intro}).
+\finding{Using configuration data from the same project as shots often leads to high validation F1 score.
+However, even without access to configuration data from the target project, using configuration data from a different project can lead to a improved validation score than zero-shot. } In situations where configuration data is unavailable (e.g., due to confidentiality), we evaluate whether using configuration data from other systems as shots can improve configuration validation effectiveness on the target system.
+Table~\ref{tab:cross-project shot} shows the results of using data from other projects as shots for configuration validation on \hcommon.
+By comparing 4-shot HCommon with other columns in Table~\ref{tab:cross-project shot}, we see that using shots from other projects is not as effective as using shots from the target system.
+However, the average \fonescore is still higher than zero-shot, indicating that using shots from other projects can improve the effectiveness over zero-shot.
+Our observations highlight that \ourframework with \llms can transfer configuration-related knowledge across different projects for effective configuration validation compared to traditional approaches.

-In contrast to the other \llms, using cross-system shots actually decreases the \fonescore compared to the zero-shot setting on \gptfour.
-One possible explanation is that examples from other systems also introduce noise that is contradictory to the target system's configuration data. \llms can pick up such noise and produce an inaccurate validation outcome.

-\finding{The validation effectiveness is higher if the misconfiguration in the validating configuration file belongs to the same violation (sub-)categories as the misconfigurations in the shots, compared to when it does not.}

-Table~\ref{tab:releventShot} shows that when the validating configuration file contains misconfiguration belonging to the same (sub-)categories of violation as the misconfigurations in the shots, the \llms' \fonescore improves significantly.
-When the misconfigurations between the shot and the evaluated file are caused by the same category (e.g., syntax or range error from Table~\ref{tab:misconfig_gen}), \paramlevel \fonescore improves by up to 30\% compared to when they are not caused by the same category of violations.
-When they are caused by the same sub-category of violation (i.e., they are violated similarly and have the same parameter type), \fonescore improves by up to 69.5\%.

-\para{Implication.} To improve \llm's performance as a configuration validator with few-shot learning, developers can leverage frameworks like \ourframework to collect and generate high-quality, comprehensive configuration validation examples as shots.
-The provided shots in the prompt should be composed of misconfiguration files in which the misconfigured parameter(s) have been identified and reasoned, as well as configuration files that are entirely valid.
-Our experience suggests that prioritizing the provision of misconfiguration shots is more crucial than supplying valid configuration shots.

-When configuration data of target systems is unavailable for few-shot learning, using configuration data from other systems as shots could improve configuration validation effectiveness of \llms, compared with zero shot.
-Moreover, \misconfigs that may fall into the same possible (sub-)category of violation are particularly useful as shots.
-However, shots from other systems may introduce bias, and affect the validation effectiveness.